 OK, sure this takes commitment, some capital outlay (fees), and hard work.
 But the alternative is far worse.
 Don’t make the mistake of ASSUMING what your company is worth and what you need for retirement only to determine at the 11th hour that it is far too little.
 Don’t retire from your business and have your cousin Larry hire you.
 Plan ahead.

 If you look in the mirror and honestly admit that you are woefully unprepared for the sale of your business and retirement, you need to meet with Generational Equity.
 Our services are designed to preserve and protect the generational equity that business owners have worked hard for years to grow (hence our name).
-To learn more about how you can prepare your company for your retirement, give us a call at 877-213-1792 and we will be glad to discuss our services, our workshops for business owners, and how we might be able to help you.
+To learn more about how you can prepare your company for your retirement, give us a call at 972-232-1193 or fill out a contact form and we will be glad to discuss our services, our workshops for business owners, and how we might be able to help you.

 And special thanks to Jules Lichtenstein for so thoroughly documenting the situation many business owners are facing today: a lack of retirement planning.